|Overall Rating||Pretty Good|

 Turn Initiation: Very quick edge to edge and it get’s you there almost exactly when you want it.
 It’s very quick rolling from edge to edge but once you are there it doesn’t want to keep bank hard right or left at the speed it started.

-Turning Experience: Nothing really lit us up with the Burton Free Thinker when it came to turning.
+Turning Experience: Nothing really lit us up with the Burton Deep Thinker when it came to turning.
 It was good but not really what we love when it comes to this directional camber profile and tapered directional shape.
 It’s not that washy off the tail and it’s got less taper than the Burton Flight Attendant.
 I think with a little time on some good groomers we might get up enough speed to make this board shine on a series of long drawn out S-Turns but have yet to do so.
 A good friend of The Good Ride owns one of these and said something to this extent.

-Carving: The Burton Free Thinker is not a real circle carver but it can for sure carve hard.
+Carving: The Burton Deep Thinker is not a real circle carver but it can for sure carve hard.
 It really likes a wider radius carve and it’s got lots of camber off the back foot to spring out of the carve with.
 It just takes a lot of strength to make it happen.

-Skidded Turns: The Burton Free Thinker can catch on the tail like a camber board but not on the flat to the rockered nose.
+Skidded Turns: The Burton Deep Thinker can catch on the tail like a camber board but not on the flat to the rockered nose.
 Overall it’s not for intermediate riders or anyone that can’t stay on their game when turning.

-Speed: The Burton Free Thinker is fast and bombs.
+Speed: The Burton Deep Thinker is fast and bombs.
 It wants to straight line and make long narrow S-Turns at high speed.
 If you want more from the Flight Attendant then this might work.

 Uneven Terrain: Really uncomfortable in the messy snow even with really shock absorbent Burton Genesis bindings.